 - You'll need some basic skill in using a text editor, and understand how to compile Marlin.
 Try their official guide.
 It's aimed at Re-ARM, but the process is the same for SKR boards.

-- Your PlatformIO framework-arduino-lpc176x platform module must be at v0.1.0 or later.
+- Your PlatformIO framework-arduino-lpc176x platform module must be fairly recent as well.

-- You'll need Marlin from their official repository, using the bugfix-2.0.x branch.
+- You'll need Marlin 2.0.x, preferably the bugfix-2.0.x branch, from their official repository.

 When you're sure Marlin and PlatformIO are ready, go ahead and load your Marlin configs into your favorite editor or IDE (you'll do the necessary tweaking later in this Instructable).

 If you're using the SKR v1.1 and have an LCD connected, please disconnect it prior to following this guide, just to avoid any possible interference.
 You can plug it back in later.

 - A fine soldering tip would be a very good idea also.